google/proto-quic/src/base/numerics/README.md

 ### Other helper and conversion functions

-*   `IsValueInRangeForNumericType<>()` - A convenience function that returns true if the type supplied to the template parameter can represent the value passed as an argument to the function.
+*   `IsValueInRangeForNumericType<>()` - A convenience function that returns true if the type supplied as the template parameter can represent the value passed as an argument to the function.
+*   `IsTypeInRangeForNumericType<>()` - A convenience function that evaluates entirely at compile-time and returns true if the destination type (first template parameter) can represent the full range of the source type (second template parameter).
 *   `IsValueNegative()` - A convenience function that will accept any arithmetic type as an argument and will return whether the value is less than zero.
 Unsigned types always return false.